drshahizan/software-engineering/exercise/uml/mcq/mcq4.md

     - C) System testing
     - D) Acceptance testing

-12. XYZ is conducting a comprehensive review of the software design and requirements documents during the software development process.
+12. MSO is conducting a comprehensive review of the software design and requirements documents during the software development process.
 This review is part of:
     - A) Verification
     - B) Validation
     - C) Testing